tfpf/points-table-projector/doc/README.md

 A list of keywords follows.

 ### `points.win`
 Must be followed by a space and a number indicating how many points are earned by the winner of a match.
+Optional;
+defaults to 2.

 ### `points.lose`
 Must be followed by a space and a number indicating how many points are earned by the loser of a match.
+Optional;
+defaults to 0.

 ### `points.other`
 Must be followed by a space and a number indicating how many points are earned by each of the two teams if their match was drawn or tied or similar.
+Optional; defaults to 1.